agraef/agraef.github.io/README.md

 for Faust, [Pd-L2Ork](https://l2orkubuntu.bitbucket.io/)
 and some other dependencies which aren't packaged elsewhere.

-Mac OS X users can find Pure on [MacPorts][16]; please check the [Pure on Mac OS X][17] wiki page for details.
+Mac OS X users can find Faust and Pure on [MacPorts][16]; please check the [Pure on Mac OS X][17] wiki page for details.
 We also have binary packages for most of the other projects available; please check the Download pages of the corresponding projects for those.

-Windows users can find pointers to binary packages for Pure and some of the addon modules on the [Addons][18] wiki page.
+Windows users can find pointers to binary packages for Faust, Pure and some of the addon modules on the [Pure on Windows][18] wiki page.

 [0]: https://www.uni-mainz.de/eng/index.php
 [1]: https://agraef.github.io/pure-lang/